 • Students construct a “vehicle” carrying an egg on the front that travels down a ramp, and stops by itself before hitting a barrier, (thus breaking the egg.)

-Charter Day School (CDS) is a K-8 tuition-free public charter school in Leland.
-As public charter schools have the freedom to offer alternative curricula to state-mandated educational programs, CDS opts to provide a unique classical curriculum.
+Charter Day School (CDS) is a K-8 tuition-free charter school in Leland.
+As charter schools have the freedom to offer alternative curricula to state-mandated educational programs, CDS opts to provide a unique classical curriculum.
 CDS currently provides both the top-scoring elementary and middle schools in Brunswick County on state End-of-Grade tests.
 Two teams—a JV and Varsity—represented the school in Science Olympiad competition.

 Teams divided into groups of two or three students and competed in each category, placing in the top 10 of 40 schools in these categories.